makma/fingerprintjs.com/content/blog/why-browser-anti-fingerprinting-techniques-are-not-effective.md

 For Firefox, [statscounter](https://gs.statcounter.com/browser-market-share) reports a market share of 3.15% as of August 2022.
 [Wikipedia](https://en.wikipedia.org/wiki/Usage_share_of_web_browsers) mentions claims from different sources as of October 2021, varying from 2.18% to 4.4%.
 Firefox’s [figures](https://data.firefox.com/dashboard/user-activity) show around 200 million monthly active users.

 Based on our internal information from August 2022, traffic originating from Brave on Desktop and Android accounts for 1.57% of all identification events.
 For Firefox, it’s 1.997%.
-Interestingly, Firefox traffic matches values spoofed by the `privacy.resistFingerprinting` preference accounts for only 0.48% of all Firefox traffic we see.
+Interestingly, Firefox traffic matches the values spoofed by the `privacy.resistFingerprinting` preference accounts for only 0.48% of all Firefox traffic we see.
 The Tor Browser accounts for 0.017% across all events.

 Entropy sources are also not limited to just inherent browser characteristics.
 It’s important to acknowledge that system-level and network-level characteristics are just as effective.
 Additionally, fingerprinting can be supported via storing client-side identifiers too.